grpc/proposal/A51-custom-backend-metrics.md

 and a language should implement one if not already existed.
 The metric recoder will provide these functions, pseudo-code below:
 ```
-function recordRequestCostMetric(String name, double value) {
 // Records a request cost metric measurement for the call.
-}

-function recordUtilizationMetric(String name, double value) {
+function recordRequestCostMetric(String name, double value);

 // Records a utilization metric measurement for the call.
-}

-function recordCPUUtilizationMetric(double value) {
+function recordUtilizationMetric(String name, double value);

-  //Records the CPU utilization metric measurement for the call.
+// Records the CPU utilization metric measurement for the call.
-}

-function recordMemoryUtilizationMetric(double value) {
+function recordCPUUtilizationMetric(double value);

 // Records the memory utilization metric measurement for the call.
-}

-function  getCurrent() {
+function recordMemoryUtilizationMetric(double value);
-  // Returns the call metric recorder attached to the current call.
-  return CallMetricRecorder.this
-}
 ```

 Recording the same metric multiple times overrides the previously provided values.